Teaching Transformers Causal Reasoning through Axiomatic Training: Introduction

-To answer this question, we consider a setup where a model is trained on axiomatic demonstrations over simple chain-like graphs of size 3-6 nodes and evaluated on more complex graphs, including longer chain-like graphs of size 7-15, graphs with branching, longer variable names, and edge direction perturbations.
+To answer this question, we consider a setup where a model is trained on axiomatic demonstrations over simple chain-like graphs with 3-6 nodes and evaluated on more complex graphs, including longer chain-like graphs with 7-15 nodes, graphs with branching, longer variable names, and edge direction perturbations (see Figure~\ref{fig:axiom_framework}).
 To avoid any contamination concerns with the pre-training data of an existing language model, we first train a transformer model from scratch.
 For both transitivity and d-separation, we find that a model trained on axiomatic demonstrations learns to apply the axiom multiple times to answer questions over more complex graphs.
-Diversity in the training data matters.
-For transitivity, a model trained only on simple directed chains generalizes to longer length chains, but is unable to generalize to graphs with branching or edge direction perturbations.
-In comparison, a model trained on a combined dataset of simple chains and chains with some edges randomly reversed, generalizes well across all kinds of evaluation scenarios.
-In particular, for d-separation, our 67 million parameter model outperforms billion-scale models such as GPT-4 under both zero-shot and multi-shot settings.
-Extending the findings on positional embedding for length generalization in NLP tasks~\citep{sivareddy,bhattamishra2020ability,haviv-etal-2022-transformer}, we find that rotary position embedding works the best for causal generalization.
+In particular, diversity in the training data plays a crucial role in enabling this generalization.
+For transitivity, a model trained on a combined dataset of simple directed chains and chains with some edges randomly reversed, generalizes well across all kinds of evaluation scenarios.
+However, a model trained only on simple directed chains fails to generalize to graphs with branching or edge direction perturbations.
+Moreover, for d-separation, our 67 million parameter model outperforms billion-scale models such as GPT-4 under both zero-shot and multi-shot settings.
+Extending the findings on positional embedding for length generalization in NLP tasks~\citep{sivareddy,bhattamishra2020ability,haviv-etal-2022-transformer}, we find that rotary positional encoding performs the best for causal generalization, closely followed by no positional encoding.